Undergraduate Medical Education

 • Loyola University Chicago Stritch School of Medicine

-Rotations for Students from Other Medical Schools
+Rotations for MS3s from Other Medical Schools

 Fourth-year medical students (MS4s) are welcome to apply for elective rotations at NCH.
 We offer a structured curriculum of electives, designed by our UME team.